marko-knoebl/slides/sections/pwa/09-install-prompt-en.md

   - _display_ must be one of _fullscreen_, _standalone_, _minimal-ui_
 - served via HTTPS
 - has a service worker (with a fetch event handler)
-- user has interacted with the domain for at least 30 seconds
+- user has interacted with the domain to some extent

 ## app install prompt